nautobot/nautobot-app-golden-config/docs/user/app_feature_compliancefiltered.md

 ## Overview

-Filtered configuration compliance is a powerful extension to the standard CLI-based compliance checking that leverages the `hier_config` library to provide advanced configuration parsing and comparison capabilities.
+Filtered Configuration Compliance is a powerful extension to the standard CLI-based compliance checking that leverages the `hier_config` library to provide advanced configuration parsing and comparison capabilities.
 This feature allows you to define complex matching rules to focus compliance checks on specific configuration sections or patterns.

-Unlike standard CLI compliance which matches configuration sections based on simple line-starting patterns, Filtered configuration compliance identifies and compares configuration elements based on their hierarchical relationships and specific attributes, which allows for filtering based on nested config lines.
+Unlike standard CLI compliance which matches configuration sections based on simple line-starting patterns, Filtered Configuration Compliance identifies and compares configuration elements based on their hierarchical relationships and specific attributes, which allows for filtering based on nested config lines.

-## When to Use Filtered Configuraiton Compliance
+## When to Use Filtered Configuration Compliance

 This feature is particularly useful for:

-- Configurations that are benign or non-consequential to the configurations.
+- Configurations that are benign or non-consequential to overall device operation.
 - When you are building out your compliance journey, and not prepared to include all configurations based on simple line matching.

 !!! warning
     Should not be used to provide full line matches or matches that are better served as data, as an example you should not do this `- startswith: description USER PORT` but should do this `- startswith: description`.

 ## Requirements